DNM1008/Dots/README.md

   the screenshot to the clipboard instead of to a file
-* Super + Shift + P launches Rofi Power Menu (if installed, not recommended though cuz normal rofi is quicker to just shutdown/reboot and I have not configured signout, and with an SSD you should be just as quick rebooting anyway)
+* Super + Shift + P launches Rofi Power Menu (if installed, not recommended though cuz normal rofi is quicker to just shutdown/reboot and I have not configured signout, and with an SSD you should be just as quick rebootingj anyway)
 * Super + Minus shrinks the window horizontally
 * Super + Equal expands the window horizontally